A Look Inside My Mural Process

 Step 3: Custom Design Options

-Within 1–2 weeks, I’ll send you two original design concepts created specifically for your wall, along with a detailed quote.
+I’ll send you two custom design options and a detailed quote, usually in about two weeks depending on my schedule, and I’ll keep you informed throughout the process.
 Each design is tailored to reflect your goals and the space’s unique features.

 Step 4: Review and Refine

 You choose the direction that feels right, and we make adjustments together as needed.
 Feedback and revisions are welcome.
-While we can talk by phone or email, final approvals are confirmed in writing for clarity.
+While we can talk by phone or email, final revision requests and approvals are confirmed in email for clarity.

 Step 5: Schedule and Paint